 - the transportation of dangerous goods; and

-- training for operating, or the commercial operation of, a hang-glider, powered hang-glider, paraglider, powered paraglider, powered parachute, unmanned flying model, kite or rocket, radio models, small airplanes and training airplanes.
+- training for operating, or the commercial operation of, a hang-glider, powered hang-glider, paraglider, powered paraglider, powered parachute, unmanned flying model, kite or rocket, radio models, small aeroplanes and training aeroplanes.19

 Regarding foreign carriers, there are no explicit rules relating to nationality or citizenship, but the LASL authorises the MOT to refuse to grant an operating permit if the applicant carrier is deemed a potential danger to the security of Israel.22 For commercial flights, details of the air carrier's ownership, including the nationality of owners and their respective shares of ownership, must be provided in the application for an operating permit.23

 iii Foreign carriers

-Pursuant to the LASL, foreign carriers must obtain an operating permit from the CAAI for operation of passenger or cargo flights from, to or within Israel.
+Pursuant to the LASL, foreign carriers must obtain an operating permit from the CAAI for operation of passenger24 or cargo flights from, to or within Israel.

-In addition, the applicant must provide a commitment in accordance with the LAS to appoint a representative for provision of assistance to passengers in the exercise of their rights under the ASL at every airport from which the operator commences flights to and from Israel (including flights to Israel with stopovers and serving passengers holding a return ticket to and from Israel),27 as well as appoint an Israeli representative authorised to act on its behalf under the LASL and constituting an address for service of court documents.28
+In addition, the applicant must provide a commitment in accordance with the LASL to appoint a representative for provision of assistance to passengers in the exercise of their rights under the ASL at every airport from which the operator commences flights to and from Israel (including flights to Israel with stopovers and serving passengers holding a return ticket to and from Israel),27 as well as appoint an Israeli representative authorised to act on its behalf under the LASL and constituting an address for service of court documents.28

 Non-scheduled commercial flights

 According to the AIP, prior permission is not required for overflight of Israeli airspace or technical stops in Israel if the flight is operated by an aircraft registered in a country that is party to the International Air Services Transit Agreement or if the relevant bilateral Air Services Agreement allows overflying the Israeli air space or making stops in Israel for non-traffic purposes.
-In case of non-scheduled flights, prior permission is not required if the flights are operated by aircraft registered in a country that is party to the Chicago Convention and has diplomatic relations with Israel.
-In other cases, prior permission will need to be obtained.
-In any event, prior notification of all overflights should be submitted to the ASOC at least five working days prior to the date of the flight.31 In view of Israel's special geo-political situation such flights may be made subject to the High Risk security requirements set out in MOT's Security Directive and applicable to flights landing in Israel.
+In theory, prior permission should not be required for non-scheduled flights operated by aircraft registered in a country that is party to the Chicago Convention and has diplomatic relations with Israel.30 In other cases, prior permission will need to be obtained.
+In practice, prior notification of all overflights should be submitted to the ASOC at least five working days prior to the date of the flight.31 In view of Israel's special geo-political situation such flights may be made subject to the High Risk security requirements set out in MOT's Security Directive and applicable to flights landing in Israel.

 Israel complies with the accepted international standards in the field of safety.
 The Israeli safety regulations are based on the Chicago Convention, the safety rules of the International Civil Aviation Organization (ICAO) and the US Federal Aviation Regulations.
 Israel is a participating state in the European SAFA Programme.
 Furthermore, in 2016, Israel entered into a collaboration agreement with Eurocontrol, the European Organisation for the Safety of Air Navigation, which engages in airspace planning and air traffic management.
 The collaboration agreement provides Israel with access to aviation services, including air navigation services and control, in a way that increases its ability to prevent flight delays and manage air traffic more efficiently and safely.